 Deysi also works with teenagers and with women who have experienced abuse, noting that "there needs to be a foundation of trust among the people you work with."
 Even when mistakes are made, true community leaders work with one another to overcome obstacles and continue to make a difference in the lives of people who need it.

-Fall 2015 Winner – Catherine Nabukalu
+Winter 2015 Winner – Catherine Nabukalu

 Catherine Nabukalu is a student at the University of Pennsylvania whose passion lies in environmental preservation.
-She dreams of "making the world habitable for generations," and she has been involved in a number of initiatives to help make this dream a reality.
+She dreams of "making the world habitable for generations" and has been involved in a number of initiatives to help make this dream a reality.
 One such initiative involved the purchase and donation of 250,000 trees to 10,000 schools in an effort to amend some of the damage caused by widespread deforestation and to provide much-needed shade to students.

 To ensure the project's continued success, Catherine planted a model forest and mobilized others in the community to support and uphold the cause.
 Her work also raised environmental awareness and inspired involvement among children in the community, instilling a passion for the environment into younger generations.

-According to Catherine, receiving Scribendi's Community Leadership Scholarship has inspired her "to continue working for success in [her] personal life, to lead teams, and to work towards community development today and in the future."
+Catherine says receiving Scribendi's Community Leadership Scholarship has inspired her "to continue working for success in [her] personal life, to lead teams, and to work towards community development today and in the future."

 Think you could be our next winner?